mathworks/Anomaly-detection-using-Variational-Autoencoder-VAE-/README.md

 ## **Usage**

--	EN_VAE_Anomalydetection.mlx窶・Example showing how to train the VAE model in English
+-	EN_VAE_Anomalydetection.mlx ・Example showing how to train the VAE model in English
--	JP_VAE_Anomalydetection.mlx 窶・Example showing how to train the VAE model in  Japanese
+-	JP_VAE_Anomalydetection.mlx  ・Example showing how to train the VAE model in  Japanese

 # **Reference**